 But first – What is a Business Simple Definition?

 Business Dictionary defines business this way: “An organization or economic system where goods or services are exchanged for another or for money.”

 And I like what Rich Schefren of Strategic Profits puts it, “As an entrepreneur, you’re building something that has value in addition to what’s provided by your individual efforts.
 You create an entity that takes on a life of its own.
-A living, breathing, and growing organism that brings in money while you’re not there, allowing you to take vacations, go to your children’s school and sport activities, or spend time with your spouse.
-So, you can spend time working on tasks that make your business better, because you don’t have to work on the activities your business does (day-to-day), like working on your website, getting links, creating content or developing products.”
+A living, breathing, and growing organism that brings in money while you’re not there, allowing you to take vacations, go to your children’s school and sports activities, or spend time with your spouse.
+So, you can spend time working on tasks that make your business better, because you don’t have to work on the activities your business does (day-to-day), like working on your website, getting links, creating content, or developing products.”

 Now having defined a business, let’s then look at what a system is-